 Displacement tracking by image correlation field measurement

-Following the indications of figure 1, a pair of cameras is thus positioned opposite the door under test (see Fig. 2).
+Following the indications of Figure 1, a pair of cameras is thus positioned opposite the door under test (see Figure 2).
 The consequent size of the structure does not allow to visualize the whole door and to carry out the analysis on all the surface with a sufficient precision.
-A reduced study area (shown in Fig. 3) was therefore determined, and it is on this area that the analysis and comparison were carried out during the study.
+A reduced study area (shown in Figure 3) was therefore determined, and it is on this area that the analysis and comparison were carried out during the study.

 Results and perspectives

-The measured displacements are projected directly on the finite element model provided by Renault, as shown in Fig. 4.
+The measured displacements are projected directly on the finite element model provided by Renault, as shown in Figure 4.
 As expected, a more important opening movement of the door towards the exterior and the end than on the internal side is measured.
 These results can also be found by looking specifically at the comparison with the wire sensor.
-To do this, a virtual displacement sensor (green in Fig. 4) is placed on the mesh, using EikoTwin’s displacement sensor creation function, positioned at the actual location of the physical sensor.
-Fig. 5 shows the comparison between the two sensors for the first few load steps.
+To do this, a virtual displacement sensor (green in Figure 3) is placed on the mesh, using EikoTwin’s displacement sensor creation function, positioned at the actual location of the physical sensor.
+Figure 5 shows the comparison between the two sensors for the first few load steps.

 Here we see consistent displacement values between the real wire sensor and the DIC measurement.
 However, a discrepancy is present and becomes larger as the door opens.
 This discrepancy is due to the difference in normals between the wire sensor (sliding normal, which changes with the opening angle of the door) and the camera normal, which is fixed.
 The optical measurement on the mesh has here an additional advantage for large displacements, since it is not necessary to recalibrate it in the model frame.